 Check what’s in your cart carefully before you buy

 You can see here that I’ve chosen to keep the offer to upgrade to a two-year deal at the discounted price.
-You can double-check the actual cost of a single year by changing the Term.
+For reference, you can double-check the actual cost of a single year by changing the Term to one year.
 When I did this, the fee became £9.09 because GoDaddy automatically applied a discount of 30% off.
-So the saving on the second year is a slightly less than first seemed, but still worth taking.
+So the saving on the second year is a slightly less generous than it first seemed, but still worth taking.

 One other thing – check your spelling of the domain name.
 I once bought a domain name with a misspelling that made it an instant waste of money.